GatorEducator/java-assignment-solution-100-01/README.md

 git remote add download git@github.com:GatorEducator/java-assignment-solution-100-01
 ```

-You should only need to type this command once; typing the command additional
+You should only need to type this command once; running the command additional
 times may yield an error message but will not negatively influence the state of
 your Git repository.
 Now, you are ready to download the updates provided by the
 GatorGrader maintainers by typing this command: